mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 ---

 [00:00:00] **Michaela:** Hello and welcome to the Software Engineering Unlocked Podcast.
-I'm host Dr. McKay, and today I have the pleasure to talk to Luca Galante, who will talk with me about platform engineering.
+I'm host Dr. Greiler, and today I have the pleasure to talk to Luca Galante, who will talk with me about platform engineering.

 But before I start, let me tell you about an amazing opportunity that allows you, yes, you,